ziramehr/parstin/README.md

 I hope that this project succeeds in bringing us one step closer to these values.

 # Design
+## Initial Design
+I came up with the following initial design.
+Feedbacks are encouraged and appreciated.
 ![image](https://user-images.githubusercontent.com/83266560/116226851-573b1980-a708-11eb-8ed6-6673594a14c0.png)

 ## Farsi OCR (Optical Character Recognition)
-For this process, a good approach might be to first evaluate the existing farsi OCRs and if the performance was not satisfactory (close to perfect) we have some approaches to try: 1- Take advantage of [the wealth of the novel fonts](https://maryamsoft.com/FontShop/) that has recently become available, thanks to our typographers, for creating datasets.
+For this process, a good approach might be to first evaluate the existing farsi OCRs and if the performance was not satisfactory (close to perfect) we need to create a better OCR tool.
+Here are some ideas that I can imagine being helpful: 1- Take advantage of the common textual fonts as well as [the wealth of the novel fonts resembling handwriting](https://maryamsoft.com/FontShop/) that has recently become available, thanks to the creative work of iranian typographers, for creating training datasets.
+This way OCR will more likely be effective for handwritings as well as texts.
 2- Take advantage of Image Augmation methods such as imgaug for adding various noise, rotation and warping effects to the dataset.
+3- Use the database of classical Persian literature available from [Ganjoor](http://epub.ganjoor.net/) for creating the dataset.

-## Parsi phonetic language model
+## Pārsi phonetic language model
-We need access to a dictionary database which provides us with the phonetics for each persian word.
+We need access to, at least, a dataset of phonetics for each persian word.
+This can be saught in electronic Dictionaries, and Encyclopedias which provide phonetics for words in farsi writing system.
+At this time, the only resource that I could identify with similar data (Pārstin instead of phonetics) is the [Etymological Astronomy and Astrophysics Encyclopedia by Dr. M. Heydari-Malayeri](http://dictionary.obspm.fr/index.php).

+Eventually the language model should be evolved to recognize which [heteronym/heterophone](https://en.wikipedia.org/wiki/Heteronym_(linguistics)#:~:text=A%20heteronym%20(also%20known%20as,homographs%20that%20are%20not%20homophones.) to interpret basde on the context.

+## Coverting phonetics to Pārstin
+This step seems to have the least amount of complexity as there is a one-to-one mapping between the phonemes in Pārsi and the Pārstin alphabet.